linrunner/tlp-doc/installation/debian.rst

 .. note::

-    Execute the commands below in a root shell.
+    Execute the commands below in a root shell or with a preceding :command:`sudo`.

 Package Repository
 ------------------